 - Drop your anchor responsibly to avoid damage to the reserve, and use the minimum amount of chain necessary.

-- You are not permitted to land on any part of the islands or rocks.
-Boats must not be tied to any part of the shortline.
-These rules are to protect the islands from fire and theaccidental introduction of pests such as rats, cats andinvasive weeds.
+- You're not allowed to land on any part of the islands or rocks.
+Boats must not be tied to any part of the shoreline.
+These rules are to protect the islands from fire and the accidental introduction of pests such as rats, cats and invasive weeds.